markpatton/pass-uber-interleaved/pass-core/pass-core-metadataschema-service/README.md

 ## Schema service

-The schema service is an http service that accepts a list of PASS [repository](https://oa-pass.github.io/pass-data-model/documentation/Repository.html) entity IDs `application/json` or newline delimited `text/plain`, in a POST request.  for example:
+The schema service is an http service that accepts a list of PASS [repository](https://oa-pass.github.io/pass-data-model/documentation/Repository.html) entity IDs in a comma separated values String, in a GET request.  for example:

-    [
-        "1",
-        "2",
-        "3"
-    ]
+`schemaservice?entityIds=1,2,3`

 For each repository, the schema service will retrieve the list of schemas relevant to the repository, place that list in the correct order (so that schemas that provide the most dependencies are displayed first), and resolves all `$ref` references that might appear in the schema.